Titanflex/OMM/README.md

 ### DataBase

-- create MongoDB dataBase 'memes' locally with "use meme"
+- create MongoDB database 'memes' locally with "use memes"

 You will need `node` and `npm` installed globally on your machine.